Isabelle-W/gettingCleaningDataAssignment/CodeBook.md

 - subjectID: identifier of subject 1..30
 - activity: measured activity for each subject WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-- 66 variables representing 3-axial (-XYZ) averages of the following mean and std features where 't' stands for time, 'f ' for frequency, 'Acc' for acceleration, 'Gyro' for gyroscope and 'Mag' for magnitude:
+- variable: one of 66 variables representing 3-axial (-XYZ) averages of the following mean and std features where 't' stands for time, 'f ' for frequency, 'Acc' for acceleration, 'Gyro' for gyroscope and 'Mag' for magnitude:
 	- tBodyAcc
 	- tGravityAcc
 	- tBodyAccJerk